gradyrobbins/fourthStar/README.md

 ```

-1. Navigate to Tools menu at top of Visual Studio, then NuGet Package Manager, at the command prompt type: "add-migration Database", hit enter, then type "update-database" hit enter.
+4. Navigate to Tools menu at top of Visual Studio, then NuGet Package Manager, at the command prompt type: "add-migration Database", hit enter, then type "update-database" hit enter.
 Verify that you have a fresh database in SSMS

-1. Look at the top bar of Visual Studio and find the green arrow "play button", and make sure FourthStar1 is selected and click the arrow.
+5. Look at the top bar of Visual Studio and find the green arrow "play button", and make sure FourthStar1 is selected and click the arrow.
 This should spin up the project.

 Enjoy!

 #### Built With
 C#
 .Net
+SQL Server

 ### Author
 Grady Robbins